cmizumoto/small-projects/README.md

 45- Nav/Menu Color Effect

 - Using 3 or more divs to create this effect, colored divs goes fist and then main menu appears.
 The game persona 4 has this UI style, using the same colors too.

+46- Quiz Application

+- Standard quiz application, feed questions through an array, display and show the total scored at the end of the quiz.
+Nothing too fancy, of course in production we would receive the questions from another file.